arskom/spyne/doc/source/manual/validation.rst

 .. _manual-validation:

 Input Validation
 ================

-This is necessary in the cases in which you have to ensure that the received data comply with a given format, such as:
+The input validation features of Spyne are also mostly inherited from the Soap world and follows the behavior of Xml validation operations as closely as possible.

+Input validation is an essential component of any distributed system exposed to a non-trusted environment.
+Examples of validation constraints that Spyne can apply are as follows:

-- a number must be within a certain range
+- A number that must be within a certain range,
-- a string that must contain a specific character
+- A string that must contain a specific character,
-- a string that can only take certain values
+- A string that can only take certain values.

-Data validation can be handled by two subsystems:
+Currently, data validation can be handled by two subsystems:

-XML schema
+Xml schema validation:
-    such rules are enforced by *lxml*, the underlying XML parsing library
+    Such rules are enforced by *lxml*'s schema validation feature.
+This is of course only useful for Xml-based protocols.

-"Soft" level
+"Soft" validation:
-    *spyne* itself can apply additional checks after the data were validated by the layer underneath

-The differences between them are:
+    *Spyne* itself implements enforcing a subset of the XmlSchema-type constraints in a protocol-independent way.
+When using this mode, it's also possible to use Spyne's imperative validation hooks.

+When validating Xml data, the differences between using "lxml" and "soft" validation are as follows:
 - Soft validation ignores unknown fields, while *lxml* validation rejects them.
 - Soft validation doesn't care about namespaces, while *lxml* validation rejects unexpected namespaces.
-- Soft validation works with any transport protocol supported by *spyne*, while *lxml* validation only works for XML data (i.e. just SOAP/XML).

 ============================== ======== =========
 Criteria                       lxml     soft